Background pattern

 About the medicine

-How to use Flunutrac 0,5 mg/g crema
+How to use FLUNUTRAC 0.5 mg/g CREAM

 Introduction

-Flunutrac 0.5 mg/g Cream
+Flunutrac 0.5 mg/g cream

-Fluticasone Propionate
+Fluticasone propionate

-Read this entire package insert carefully before starting to use this medication, as it contains important information for you.
+Read this leaflet carefully before starting to use this medicine, as it contains important information for you.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this leaflet, as you may need to read it again.
+If you have any questions, ask your pharmacist.

-• This medication has been prescribed only for you, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.
+• This medicine has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
 See section 4.

 3. How to use Flunutrac

-4. Possible adverse effects
+4. Possible side effects

 5. Storage of Flunutrac

-6. Contents of the package and additional information
+6. Package contents and additional information

 1. What is Flunutrac and what is it used for

-Flunutrac 0.5 mg/g creambelongs to a group of medicines known as corticosteroids, which have an anti-inflammatory effect when used topically.
+Flunutrac 0.5 mg/g cream belongs to a group of medicines known as corticosteroids, which have an anti-inflammatory effect when used topically.

 2. What you need to know before using Flunutrac